 GAO Reports and Comptroller General Decisions database is available on HeinOnline.

 The Westlaw App is now available for desktop to all FIU Law Students.

-FIU Law third year student and FIU Law Review Member Molly Brock authored “Is Space Law Out of this World” on October 8, 2018, for the FIU Law Review legal scholarly blog.
+FIU Law third year student and FIU Law Review Member, Roberto Lopez, authored “Preferred Pronoun Laws and the First Amendment: When Transgender Activism Clashes with the Prohibition on Compelled Speech” on January 3, 2019, for the FIU Law Review legal scholarly blog.

 The President of the American Society for Legal History, Prof. Sarah Barringer Gordon (Penn Law), has appointed Prof. M.C.
 Mirow chair of the Stein Book Award Committee for a term of three years.